leodotnet/go-flashtext/README.md

 # go-flashtext

+In this version, we fix bugs for failure of extracting two consecutive keywords in the previous version.

 This module can be used to replace keywords in sentences or extract keywords from sentences.
 It is based on the [FlashText algorithm](https://arxiv.org/abs/1711.00046).

 Compared with standard [FlashText algorithm](https://arxiv.org/abs/1711.00046)， there are some differences which make [go-flashtext](https://github.com/waltsmith88/go-flashtext) more powerful: